zahrabeng/js-node-postgres-demos/README.md

 - Then connect to the database (as academy) (e.g. with beekeeper studio) and run all of the sql in [create-tables.sql](./create-tables.sql).
 This will create and populate the tables required for the demo.

-You can do this from the terminal as follows:
+Alternatively, once you have created the empty database, you can run create-tables.sql from the terminal as follows:
 ```
 sudo -u postgres psql demos -f create-tables.sql
 ```

 # Setting up your connection string for heroku

-Some of the demos require a connection string to be specified in .env:
+Some of the later demos require a connection string to be specified in .env:

 - Save a copy of the `.env.example` file as `.env`
 - Edit `.env` so that DATABASE_URL has the full connection string in it for whichever db you want to connect to.